vinodvr81/mongo_db_practice/README.md

 [04.]
 04-db_retrieve_nested.txt --> 4.
 Write a MongoDB query to display the fields restaurant_id, name, borough and zip code, but exclude the field _id for all the documents in the collection restaurant.

 [05.]
 05-db_retrieve_bronx.txt  --> 5.
 Write a MongoDB query to display all the restaurant which is in the borough Bronx.

+[05a.]
+05a-db_retrieve_street_southern_boulevard.txt --> 5a.
+Write a MongoDB query to display all the restaurant which is from the street Southern Boulervard.